jaredpalmer/formik/docs/api/field.md

 attribute to match up with Formik state. `<Field />` will default to an HTML `<input />` element.

+*Note* - Formik doesn't currently support `type="file"`.
+Please refer to [this issue](https://github.com/jaredpalmer/formik/issues/45) for various solutions as to uploading a file while using Formik.

 ## Rendering

 There are 2 ways to render things with `<Field>`.